ngcrawford/CloudForest/phylo/README.md

 Basic Setup:
 ------------
 1.)
+Install [setuptools easy_install][2]
+1.)
+Install [Git][5]

-Install mrjob. `$ easy_install mrjob` should do the trick.
+1.)
+Install [mrjob][3]. `$ easy_install mrjob` should do the trick.
 If you want to run the scripts locally you'll also need to install numpy.
+I recommend using [Enthought Python][4] for this, but you can also use `$ easy_install numpy`.

+1.)
+Clone this repository and cd to phylo folder.

+        git clone git@github.com:ngcrawford/BioAWS.git
+        cd BioAWS/phylo

-    I haven't written any unittests, but you can 'test' the 'alignments to oneliner scripts' with the following commands:
+I haven't written any unittests, but you can 'test' the 'alignments to oneliner scripts' with the following commands in the phylo folder:

-          $ python nexus2oneliner.py -i practice_alignments/nexus_primates/
+        python nexus2oneliner.py -i practice_alignments/nexus_primates/
-          $ python phylip2oneliner.py -i practice_alignments/phylip_primates/
+        python phylip2oneliner.py -i practice_alignments/phylip_primates/

 Both commands should print out three long lines of DNA sequences without any error messages.

-2.)
+1.)
 Follow the [instructions][1] for setting up mrjob.
 You'll need to make a mrjob.conf file.
 Mine looks something like this:

         runners:
           emr: